statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 ## Multi-class

+There is a description of a multi-class classification problem in [VanderPlas](https://jakevdp.github.io/PythonDataScienceHandbook/05.07-support-vector-machines.html#Example:-Face-Recognition).

 1. To perform multiclass classifications, Noble describes that: “the simplest approach is to train multiple, one-versus-all classifiers”.
 He mentions that there are a variety of methods to perform multiclass classifications which are more sophisticated.
 Could you elaborate on how these optimized SVM algorithms work?
 > Here are some examples from [sklearn](https://scikit-learn.org/stable/modules/svm.html#multi-class-classification)